EsraSrg/EventFinder/README.md

 # EventFinder

-EventFinder is an ASP.NET MVC web application for discovering and managing technology events.
+ ASP.NET MVC web application for discovering and managing technology events.
 It leverages IP geo-location to filter events based on user location and uses Cloudinary for cloud-based image storage.
 The project uses the Repository Pattern with Entity Framework Core, ensuring a clean and maintainable data access layer.

 ## Key Features